-We have incurred losses and negative cash flows in each year from operations since our inception.
-As of March 31, 2021, we had an accumulated deficit of \$345.7 million and we expect to continue to incur net losses for the foreseeable future.
-As of March 31, 2021, we had cash, cash equivalents and available-for-sale investments of \$50.6 million.
-We believe that our current cash, cash equivalents and available-for-sale investments for a period of at least one year from the date of this Quarterly Report on Form 10-Q.
+We have incurred losses and negative cash flows from operations in each year since our inception.
+As of September 30, 2021, we had an accumulated deficit of \$363.7 million and we expect to continue to incur net losses for the foreseeable future.
+As of September 30, 2021, we had cash, cash equivalents and available-for-sale investments of \$116.4 million.
+We believe that our current cash, cash equivalents and available-for-sale investments, will be sufficient to meet our anticipated cash requirements for a period of at least one year from the date of this Quarterly Report on Form 10-Q.